Studio 2 LIVE: Guests

 Over the years of Studio 2 Live, a number of celebrities and public figures have been guests on the show such as Rodger Bumpass and former New Zealand Prime Minister Helen Clark.
 She was a guest on the show in 2004.

 2004

-When Studio 2 premiered in March 2004 there were only 2 presenters.
-Matthew Gibb and Dayna Vawdrey.
+When Studio 2 premiered in March 2004 there were only 2 presenters, Matthew Gibb and Dayna Vawdrey.

 2005

-In 2005, NZ Idol contestant "Sela Mahe" joined the show as a roving reporter.
+In 2005, NZ Idol contestant Sela Mahe joined the show as a roving reporter.

 2006

-At the start of 2006 "Jordan Vandermade" was introduced as a new co-host.
+Jordan Vandermade was introduced as a new co-host at the start of 2006.